thecodeteam/training/docker-workshop/websummit/lab3-create-a-swarm-cluster/README.md

 ## Configure Swarm Agents
 Each host is going to act as a pool of resources for the cluster.
 Therefore, a swarm agent must be installed on each host.
 Create two SSH sessions for your hosts `a` and `b`.
-Replace `HOSTIP` with the IP address of the host.
-This can be the PUBLIC IP.
+Replace `<your token` with the Swarm token from earlier

 1.
 ```